-Peter Lineham, Tongues Must Cease: The Brethren and the Charismatic Movement in New Zealand (1983), which appeared in the Christian Brethren Review, shows how views among the early Brethren to speaking in tongues developed, and how this affected the emergence of speaking tongues among assemblies in New Zealand in the 1960s.
+Peter Lineham, Tongues Must Cease: The Brethren and the Charismatic Movement in New Zealand (1983), appeared in the Christian Brethren Review.
+It shows how views among the early Brethren about speaking in tongues developed, and how this affected their emergence among assemblies in New Zealand in the 1960s.

 Norman S. Macdonald, Developments in the Churches of God, 1892-1980 (2015) is an account of the various ways in which the Churches of God (or 'Needed Truth') have changed since their separation from the Open Brethren in 1892.

 Ian McDowell, Rice Thomas Hopkins 1842-1916: An Open Brother (1997).
 R.T.
 Hopkins is a neglected figure among Brethren revivalists, perhaps because of his association with the Churches of God schism and 'Hopkins Brethren' in Australia.
 But this paper argues he was essentially 'open' in his Brethrenism.

 John Montgomerie, My Odyssey: A Conscientious Objector in the First World War (2014).
 John Mongomerie was a leader in the 'Vernalite' section of the Churches of God.
 This is an extract from his MS account of his trial and imprisonment as a conscientous objector to fighting.

 Dave Napier, The Search for Anthony Norris Groves (2008).
 Anthony Norris Groves was highly influential in the founding of the Brethren movement and was the first Brethren missionary, but where is he buried?
 This paper solves the mystery.